Opened to recruitment 04-Jul-2014. First patient recruited 01-Oct-2014

 Patients recruited/accrual target

 Challenges and opportunities

-The LORIS Trial has faced many challenges to patient recruitment in part due to entrenched ideology about how DCIS should be treated and also in the numbers of low-risk DCIS cases seen.
-We have sought to overcome this through public awareness and communication workshops delivered by the Sussex Health Outcomes Research & Education in Cancer group.
-Research sites have also faced difficulty in lack of support staff to offer research to patients, unfortunately this is a nationwide challenge.
-LORIS has countered this by opening further sites to ensure patients have access to the trial.
+The LORIS Trial faced many challenges in patient recruitment in part due to entrenched ideology about how DCIS should be treated and also in the numbers of low-risk DCIS cases seen.
+We tried to overcome this through public awareness and communication workshops delivered by the Sussex Health Outcomes Research & Education in Cancer group.
+Research sites also faced difficulty in lack of support staff to offer research to patients, unfortunately this is a nationwide challenge.
+LORIS countered this by opening further sites to ensure patients have access to the trial.

 The results of the Central Histopathology real time review process (local assessment vs central review), will provide robust data to inform on pathological assessment of DCIS and improve the quality of histological reporting.
 Blood samples and translational samples will be used to indicate any potential biomarkers and genetic patterns that will help us to identify in future which women can safely avoid surgery and tailor treatment options for future generations.
 The results of the trial will generate evidence regarding the safety of active monitoring for low risk DCIS and all patients to make an informed choice in their treatment in addition to considerable cost savings to the healthcare providers.